 3) How do you use collagen?

-Every single day I have a large cup of hot tea and add two scoops of collagen peptides or marine collagen to it.
+Every single day I have a large cup of hot tea or lemon water and add two scoops of collagen peptides or marine collagen to it.
 I have found that it dissolves best in hot liquids but it also blends very well into smoothies.
 I use it in the morning or at night, no specific time.
 I do not recommend adding collagen to cooler drinks or iced tea or coffee as it doesn’t dissolve as well.
 Jordan and my Mom both add it to their coffee everyday.
 Plus it adds about 20 grams of protein to the beverage and you don’t even taste it!
 I recommend their travel packs too when you are going away!

 4) Are collagen peptides okay for someone with a sensitive stomach?
 Are there any benefits for someone to take collagen if they do have a sensitive stomach?

 Collagen peptides provide amino acids that may help promote digestive health.
 A few small percentage of the population is sensitive to collagen, so the likelihood of it irritating anyone’s digestion is quite small.
 You can also start off with 1/4 scoop or 1/2 scoop when you start taking collagen and test it on your digestive system.
 I personally have not had any negative side effects from taking it.
 If anything it has helped boost my digestive system.
+But like I always say, everyone is different so if it doesn’t work with your stomach, don’t use it!

 5) What is the recommend amount of collagen to take?
 Can you take too much?